 Which Lens Is Used in a Homemade Projector?

 You need a convex lens to build a homemade projector.
-These lenses are bigger in the centre than on their edges.
+These lenses are bigger in the center than on their edges.
 The easiest way to get a convex lens is to use a magnifying glass.
 You can remove the holder and place it in your projector.

 How Do I Make my Projector Screen Bigger?